twantonie/match_idle/README.md

  - [open game art](https://opengameart.org/)
  - [game icons](https://game-icons.net/tags/catan.html), found icons that could be useful for resource gathering

+## Match 3 mechanics

+I've been playing bejeweled 3 and slowed it down using cheat engine.
+I've found that you can match any gems when they're not moving.
+Falling gems cannot be moved and matches are determined at the start of the move animation, not the end.
+Also matching just before the rows start falling keeps those two gems in place and holds up any gems above it.

+I probably need to find a better word then gems for my game since I won't be using gems.
+Maybe resources.

 ## TODO

 - [x] Get C++ wrapper working